Robert Saleh: New York Jets

 On January 14, 2021, Saleh signed a five-year contract to become the head coach of the New York Jets.

-On September 12, 2021, Saleh lost in his head coaching debut against the Carolina Panthers by a score of 19–14.
+On September 12, 2021, Saleh lost his head coaching debut against the Carolina Panthers by a score of 19–14.
 He won his first game as a head coach three weeks later in a 27–24 overtime victory over the Tennessee Titans.
 In his first season as head coach, the Jets finished with a 4–13 record and missed the playoffs for the eleventh consecutive year.

-In the 2022 season, Saleh led the team to 7–10 record, missing the playoffs.
+In the 2022 season, Saleh led the Jets to a 7–10 record and the team missed the playoffs.

 On April 26, 2023, the Jets acquired four-time MVP quarterback Aaron Rodgers from the Green Bay Packers in exchange for their first, second (via Cleveland) and sixth-round selections in the 2023 NFL draft and a conditional second-round selection in the 2024 NFL draft.

-With the arrival of the superstar gunslinger, the Jets went into the 2023 season with high projections and were widely expected to make the postseason for the first time since 2010 and end their playoff drought.
-However, just four offensive snaps into New York's Week 1 opener on Monday Night Football against the Buffalo Bills, Rodgers injured his left achillies heel after being sacked by Bills' defensive end Leonard Floyd.
-Rodgers's backup Zach Wilson went on to lead the Jets to a 22–16 overtime victory.
-The next day, Rodgers was diagnosed with an Achilles tendon rupture and was later placed on injured reserve, effectively ending his season after just one pass attempt, an incompletion, and forcing the Jets to turn right back to Wilson for the rest of the year.
-With Zach Wilson starting in 11 games, while also juggling between Trevor Siemian and Tim Boyle in the aftermath of Wilson's ultimate benching, the Jets finished the season with a 7–10 record for the second consecutive year and missing the playoffs once more.
+With the arrival of the superstar gunslinger, the Jets went into the 2023 season with high projections and were widely expected to make the postseason for the first time since 2010.
+However, just four offensive snaps into New York's Week 1 opener on Monday Night Football against the Buffalo Bills, Rodgers injured his Achillies after being sacked by Bills' defensive end Leonard Floyd, and backup Zach Wilson went on to lead the Jets to a 22–16 overtime victory.
+The next day, Rodgers was diagnosed with an Achilles tendon rupture and was placed on injured reserve, ending his season after just one pass attempt, an incompletion, and forcing the Jets to turn to Wilson for the rest of the year.
+With Zach Wilson starting in 11 games, while juggling between Trevor Siemian and Tim Boyle in the aftermath of Wilson's ultimate benching, the Jets finished the season with a 7–10 record for the second consecutive year and missing the playoffs once more.